MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/supervisor/supervisor-sentiment-monitoring.md

     > [!div class=mx-imgBorder]
     > ![Sentiment Analysis Chart](../media/oc-sentiment-chart.png "Sentiment Analysis Chart")

-- Multilanguage Sentiment is an enhancement to Omnichannel Sentiment Analysis, which leverages Microsoft Azure Text Translator API to score support conversations in 40+ languages.
+- Multi-language Sentiment is an enhancement to Omnichannel Sentiment Analysis, which leverages Microsoft Azure Text Translator API to score support conversations in 40+ languages.
 You can view the sentiment scores for conversations in 40+ languages (as of October 2019 Public Preview).

 > [!NOTE]
-> Multilanguage sentiment scores non-english conversations by:
+> Multi-language sentiment scores non-english conversations by:
 > - Leveraging Microsoft Azure Text Translator API to translate the conversations into English.
 > - Scoring the English output.